Flooristics, LLC

 Share Button

-Furthermore, the pH is important for carpets when it comes to installation as well as for long-term care.
-If the pH is too high or low, it can cause problems for the client.
-Carpet inspectors can test for pH onsite as well as perform other important tests.
+Furthermore, pH is important for carpets during installation and for long-term care.
+If the pH is too high or too low, it can cause problems for the client.
+Carpet inspectors can test pH on-site and perform other important tests.

 As a result, carpet cleaners should also pay attention to pH.
-Different fibers react to varying levels of pH in cleaning solutions, as does the types of stains.
+Different fibers react to varying levels of pH in cleaning solutions, as do the types of stains.
 Also, certain carpet fibers, like olefin, can withstand high alkalinity.
-Other fibers like wool or nylon do better with a more neutral pH.
-A professional carpet cleaner should be able to match the cleaning product to the different carpets for best results.
+Other fibers, like wool or nylon, do better with a more neutral pH.
+A professional carpet cleaner should be able to match the cleaning product to the different carpets for the best results.

 Filed Under: Carpet and Rugs Tagged With: carpet adhesive, carpet adhesive problems, carpet pH, carpet problems, pH and carpet adhesive, pH of carpet